zbmed-semtec/hybrid-doc-relevance-training/training-post-WMD/README.md

 ### Step 4: Optimization Pipeline

-This pipeline aims to optimize hyperparameters for hybrid post WMD Word-2Doc-2Vec model using Optuna, train the model with the optimal parameters, and evaluate its performance using three-class precision at 5 (Precision@5).
+This pipeline aims to optimize hyperparameters Word2Vec model for hybrid post WMD Word-2Doc-2Vec approach using Optuna, train the model with the optimal parameters, and evaluate its performance using three-class precision at 5 (Precision@5).

 #### Pipeline Steps:

-- **Hyperparameter Optimization**: Utilizes Optuna to search for the best hyperparameters for hybrid post WMD Word-2Doc-2Vec model.
+- **Hyperparameter Optimization**: Utilizes Optuna to search for the best hyperparameters for Word2Vec model in hybrid post WMD Word-2Doc-2Vec approach.
-- **Model Training**: Trains hybrid post WMD Word-2Doc-2Vec model with the optimal hyperparameters using 80% of the training split data.
+- **Model Training**: Trains Word2Vec model for hybrid post WMD Word-2Doc-2Vec approach with the optimal hyperparameters using the training split data.
-- **Embedding Generation**: Generates embeddings for the remaining 20% of the test split data using the trained model.
-- **Similarity Computation**: Calculates [WMD (Word Mover’s Distance)](../docs/WMD.md) similarities using Gensim implementation of WMD, which utilizes the trained Word2Vec model.
+- **Similarity Computation**: Calculates [WMD (Word Mover’s Distance)](../docs/WMD.md) similarities for the validation dataset using Gensim implementation of WMD, which utilizes the trained Word2Vec model.
 - **Precision@N Calculation**: Computes Precision@N scores, a measure of the relevance of retrieved documents, for the obtained WMD similarities.
 - **NDCG Score Calculation**: Computes normalized discounted cumulative gain (NDCG) scores, which assesses the quality of ranked search results based on relevance assessments.